Skip to content

 Services with stored cards

+With Netaxept, you can securely store customer card details for future payments.
 To store cards with your customers agreement allows you to offer the following services:

 • Recurring payments: a transaction in a series of transactions.
 The amount of recurring payments is fixed as well as the intervals of the payment.
-Its based on the customer's consent to allow the merchant to initate one or more future transactions.
+Its based on the customer's consent to allow the merchant to initiate one or more future transactions.
 Example: TV streaming subscription with the same monthly bill.

 • Unscheduled Card on File: contrary to recurring payments, the amount and the schedule of the transaction can be flexible.
 Examples: Automatic top ups of railcards or mobile phone subscriptions, where the bill changes according to amount of minutes used.